Check out our media releases here:

-Kelsey Cooke is GetUp's Head of Campaigns, coordinating campaign activity across our Climate Justice, Economic Fairness, Human Rights and Democracy teams.
+Kelsey Cooke is a Campaigns Director for GetUp, coordinating campaign activity across our Climate Justice, Economic Fairness, Human Rights and Democracy teams.

 Since joining GetUp in 2010, Kelsey has developed an intimate working knowledge of our campaigns and membership.

-A seasoned campaigner, she has worked on some of our biggest initiatives including our asylum seeker campaign and the fight to save the ABC from funding cuts.
+A seasoned campaigner, she has worked on some of our biggest initiatives including our 2016 election campaign.

 Kelsey regularly speaks to large public events and the media.